mxab/jupyterhub-nomad-spawner/README.md

 # Nomad Jupyter Spawner

 > **Warning**
-> This code currently misses a proper test setup and is not yet completed
+> This project is currently in beta

 Spawns a Jupyter Notebook via Jupyterhub.

 Users can select and image, resource and connect it with volumes (csi / host)

-TODO:
+TODOs:
 - Document setup
-- Write proper tests
 - Extend for policies
 - Namespace support